-JSPA heads to New York City for 2023 Conference and Shabbaton
+JSPA heads to New York City as part of CSPA’s 2023 spring journalism convention

 August 18, 2022

-The Jewish Scholastic Press Association will hold its annual convention and Shabbaton in New York City this year as a “specialty program” of the Columbia Scholastic Press Association’s 99th Spring Scholastic Convention, set for March 15-17, 2023, at Columbia University in New York.
+The Jewish Scholastic Press Association will meet in New York City this year as part of the Columbia Scholastic Press Association’s 99th Spring Scholastic Convention, set for March 15-17 at Columbia University in New York, and followed by JSPA-only programing on Shabbat in synagogues on Manhattan’s Upper West Side.

-It will be JSPA’s first in-person conference since 2019.
-The same partnership with CSPA was planned for March of 2020, then canceled at the last minute because of the pandemic.
+It will be JSPA’s first in-person program since its Los Angeles conference and Shabbaton in 2019.
+The CSPA partnership was first planned for March of 2020, then canceled at the last minute because of the Covid pandemic.

 JSPA is honored to be partnering with CSPA, a 98-year-old organization that gathers more than 2,500 students and their advisers to learn from leading journalism educators as well as reporters, designers, multimedia producers, free speech attorneys and ethicists from top publications in print, radio, television and online.